phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
 Avoid duplicating code - factor out any logic that is needed by both `DragListener` and `KeyboardDragListener`.

+Note: For `KeyboardDragListener`, prefer `dragDelta` over `dragSpeed` when possible.
+See the `KeyboardDragListener` section in `doc/core-description-quickstart-guide.md`.

 Your `SoundRichDragListener` will look something like this:

 ```ts